Xentrk/x3mRouting/README.md

 #### 2. x3mRouting OpenVPN Client Screen & IPSET Shell Script Method

-Provides the ability to create IPSET lists using shell scripts and selectively route the IPSET lists by entering the IPSET name in a modified OpenVPN Client Screen.
+Provides the ability to create IPSET lists using shell scripts and selectively route the IPSET lists thru the OpenVPN Client by entering the IPSET name in a modified OpenVPN Client Screen.
+You can't use the screen to route IPSET lists to the WAN interface.
+Use method 3 below instead.

 #### 3. x3mRouting IPSET Shell Script Method